-Heads up: this tool makes server-side fetches to the URLs you provide to render results; we do not store the fetched content.
+Heads up: this tool makes server-side fetches to the URLs you provide to render results; we do not store fetched content.

 Tool